Somehow we’re already done with May?!? I have a lot of art work to get done in the next two months. * sweats *

 While I didn’t love it as much as the first two installments, John Wick 3 is still a very entertaining action movie, with beautifully crafted fight scenes.
 Within the first 30 minutes, John has fights in a library, an antique knife shop, and a horse stable, all of which are great.
 Unfortunately after that, the excitement wanes a bit and the unending gun and sword fights started to feel a little repetitive.
 It all still looked amazing but I had trouble staying interested.

 It’s worth noting that I watched the film as part of a triple-feature movie marathon and by hour 5 I was getting rather desensitized.
 It’s very possible that the action scenes wouldn’t feel as monotonous if you haven’t already watched 4 hours of the same thing right beforehand.
-Anyway, if you want a solid action film, with Keanu Reeves, gunfights, some battle-dogs, a manic dagger duel, and a very weird plot that dives a little too far into magical underworld bureaucracy lore, John Wick 3 is worth checking out.
+Anyway, if you want a solid action film, with Keanu Reeves, gunfights, some battle-dogs, a manic dagger duel, and a very weird plot that dives a little too deep into magical underworld bureaucracy lore, John Wick 3 is worth checking out.

 Her Smell is a surreal, disorienting, and incredibly acted portrait of the downfall of a punk rock musician (played by Elisabeth Moss).
 The structure of the film, mixed with an unnerving score and an unpredictable manic main character, meant that I was basically on-edge for two hours.
 Yet still really enjoyed the film.